DavideAlidosi/May9/ReadMe.txt

 - Completion of modular structure
 - Polish hotkeys scheme, see userguide for more information
 - May9 hotkeys sets are added over the current hotkeySet during installation
-- May9 Pro custom hotkeys can be now enable or disable from May9 Pro drop-down menu
 - Add back Maya 2017 support